-Social Media is changing things for job seekers.
-Candidates can check reviews on company profiles, request career advice on LinkedIn and even apply for roles within Facebook’s very own job site.
+Social media has changed things for job seekers.
+Candidates can check reviews on company profiles, request career advice on LinkedIn, and even apply for roles within Facebook’s very own jobs platform.

-However, despite the fact that 48% of candidates used social media last year to find work, a recent report by SAFERjobs has found that job adverts on social media are ‘least trusted’ by jobseekers.
+However, despite the fact that 48% of candidates used social media in 2018 to find work, a report by SAFERjobs has found that job adverts on social media are ‘least trusted’ by jobseekers.

 With this in mind, here are some top tips you should consider when applying for work via social media.